-#10 Updated by Chris Buechler over 3 years ago
+#10 Updated by Chris Buechler about 5 years ago

 - Subject changed from New URL Table (Ports) Alias entries need to be saved twice to New URL Table (Ports) alias can cause invalid ruleset when alias changes not yet applied

 - Status changed from Feedback to Confirmed

 - Assignee changed from Alex Vergilis to Chris Buechler

 - Affected Version changed from 2.2.5 to All